grml/grml.org/content/beta/index.md

 {{% if_no_prerelease %}}

-Shortly before we publish a new release a release candidate version is made available to the public.
+Sometimes shortly before we publish a new stable release, a release candidate version is made available to the public.

-Currently s no release candidate is available.
+Currently no release candidate is available.

 {{%/ if_no_prerelease %}}